meta-llama/llama-recipes/demo_apps/llama-on-prem.md

 git clone https://github.com/vllm-project/vllm
 cd vllm/vllm/entrypoints/
 ```

+Then run `huggingface-cli login` and copy and paste your Hugging Face access token to complete the login.

 There are two ways to deploy Llama 2 via vLLM, as a general API server or an OpenAI-compatible server.